apiaryio/api-blueprint/Tutorial.md

 ### URI Template

-The URI for “Question” resource uses a variable component, expressed by [URI Template][].
-In this case, we have an id variable as `{question_id}`.
-Representing this resource is for `/questions/{question_id}` where `question_id` can be substituted for a real `id`.
+The URI for the “Question” resource uses a variable component, expressed by [URI Template][].
+In this case, we have an id variable called `{question_id}.
+Where `question_id` is substituted for a real `id`.

 <a id="uri-parameters"></a>
 ### URI Parameters

-You can describe the parameters in the URI using a list of Parameters.
+URI parameters can be described in the URI using a list of Parameters.
 For “Question” it would be as follows:

 ```markdown
 + Parameters
     + question_id (number) ...
 ID of the Question in form of an integer
 ```

-The *"question_id"* variable of the URI template is a parameter to every action on this resource.
-Here defined of an arbitrary type *"number"* and followed by a description for the parameter.
+The "`question_id` variable of the URI template is a parameter for every action on this resource.
+Here defined of an arbitrary type `number`, followed by a description for the parameter.

 > Refer to API Blueprint Specification's [Resource Parameters Section][] for additional examples.

 ### Actions

-Similar to before, we're going to describe a new action which allows you to view a questions detail.
+Similar to before, this resource has an action to view the question detail.

 ```markdown
 ### View a questions detail [GET]